flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 making such requests.

-You can also submit it yourself following the submission process outlined above or you can also start a topic on the [Flathub forum](https://discourse.flathub.org/c/requests/5) to find interested volunteers.
+You can also submit it yourself following the submission process outlined above, or start a topic on the
+[Flathub forum](https://discourse.flathub.org/c/requests/5) to find interested volunteers.

 ### How long does it take to get submissions reviewed and merged?

-There is no definite time limit as all reviewers are volunteers and are often busy with other Flathub or infrastructure related work.
+There is no definite time limit as all reviewers are volunteers and are often busy with other Flathub- or infrastructure-related work.

 Merges are also done in batches.
 So you might have to wait for a while.